-And this is where the global technology of informatics is relevant.
+And this is where the global technology of informatics is nelevant.
 It is a lesson which the Spycatcher cases ultimately teach.
 Not just that the British official secrets legislation was outdated.
-Nor even that such legislation, once reformed, still demonstrated an unacceptably paternalistic nanny-knows-best attitude to its citizenry.
-But rather that, in the face of different and more open standards in other countries which have derived their legal systems from Britain and in a world of global communications, the British standards become glaringly inappropriate and unsustainable.
-It is in this sense that FOI must be considered in the setting of the rapid advance of information technology.
-Increasingly, access to data bases containing material inaccessible in Britain will secure the self-same material, on line, from jurisdictions with a more open régime.
-This will highlight the injustice of a society which prevents its own citizens (or subjects) from having access to most of the information possessed by those whose authority derives from them.
+Nor even that such legislation, once reformed, still demonstrated an unacceptably paternalistic nanny-knows-best attitude touits citizenry.
+But rather that, in the face of different and more open standards in other countries which have derived their legal SYStems from Britain and in a world of global communications, the British standards become glaringly inappropriate and unsustainable.
+It is in this sense that FOI must be considered in the setting of the Tapid advance of information technology.
+Increasingly, access to Cata bases containing material inaccessible in Britain will secure 離決会にという。 the self-same material, on line, from jurisdictions with a more open régime.
+This will highlight the injustice of a society which Drevents its own citizens (or subjects) from having access to most of the information possessed by those whose authority derives from them.

-In a lecture in the Guildhall a few years back I said that, speaking as a lawyer from a Commonwealth country, profoundly indebted to England for its great legal heritage, I thought the time had come for us to repay, in part, the gifts of the legal system which we had received.
+In a lecture in the Guildhall in London a few years back I said that, speaking as a lawyer from a Commonwealth country, profoundly indebted to England for its great legal heritage, I thought the time had come for us to repay, in part, the gifts of the legal system which we had received.
 And I said that if it was within my power to offer one gift in return to the United Kingdom the gift I would offer, from Australian experience, would be a Freedom of Information Act.
 The experience in my country since those words were uttered has been entirely reassuring - perhaps even too much so.
 The impact on our constitutional and political system has been far from disastrous.
 The costs have been manageable.
 Civilisation as we know it has survived.
 We are, marginally, a more open society.
 Our administrators are marginally more accountable.
 Their decisions have probably become a little better.
+I believe that there are lessons in this for Hong Kong.
+On the brink of such important changes, it will be important that you secure the practical instruments of assuring accountable administration as well as democratic government.